avansinformatica/express-site-example/readme.md

 ## Description

-This project is a very simple demo of the
+This project is a simplified version of the
 [Express LocalLibrary Example](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website#im_stuck_where_can_i_get_the_source).
-See
-[Express web framework (Node.js/JavaScript)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs) for the full tutorial.
+It does not use a database and only lists two dummy book instances.
+See [Express web framework (Node.js/JavaScript)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs) for the full tutorial and the link to the full code.

 ## Table of Contents